-Seafarers UK is a charity that has been helping people in the maritime community for 100 years, by providing vital support to seafarers in need and their families.
+Seafarers UK is a charity that has been helping people in the maritime community for over 100 years, by providing vital support to seafarers in need and their families.

 As an ‘island nation’ we depend on our seafarers to defend our shores, trade with other countries and import essential fuel and food.
 The job of a seafarer is therefore vital, but also demanding and hazardous with a much greater chance of injury than many other professions.
 A large number of those serving will be facing problems of very different kinds; long periods of separation from friends and family, extended periods of duty, fatigue, and working heavy machinery whilst being exposed to harsh weather.